Venisimo/Venisimo/README.md

 ### :man_technologist: About Me :
 I am a Backend Developer

-- 🔭 I’m currently working on "Video hosting"
+- 🔭 I’m currently working on "HomeNETI"
 - 🌱 I'm currently learning how to deploy a website on NodeJS on a VPS using Nginx and Dockerfile.

 ---